 “My Heart Will Go On” Supernatural, Season 6 (2011)

 In this episode, named after the Celine Dion song, Balthazar time-travels back to the Titanic in order to prevent it from sinking.

 Novels and Books

-The Titanic has been the topic for an assortment of books over the years, some of which can be found in the CCGA library.
+The Titanic has been the topic for an assortment of books over the years, some of which can be found in the Coastal Georgia libraries.

 The book that is often tied to the Titanic is Walter Lord’s A Night to Remember (1955).
-It is a non-fiction account of the ship’s history, and considered one of the best books on the subject.
+It is a nonfiction account of the ship’s history and is considered one of the best books on the subject.

 Titanic- Themed Games